-You can earn one of two career enhancement certificates to help you pass the exams for either COA or COT credentialing.
+You can earn a career enhancement certificate to help you pass the exam for COA credentialing.
 You do not need clinical experience, but you must be currently working in the field of ophthalmology or have six months previous experience to apply.

 Your pathway to a degree

 You can start with an ophthalmic assistant certificate, taking classes that directly apply to the associate degree in ophthalmic technology.
 After completing the certificate, students are eligible to take the national credentialing exam to become a certified ophthalmic assistant (COA).

 Ophthalmic assistant certificate